poshsecurity/AzureAutomationDSC-CommonModules/.github/ISSUE_TEMPLATE/Feature_request.md

 A clear and concise description of what you want to happen.

 **Examples of how the solution would work**
-Some simple PowerShell examples of how the solution would work.
+Some simple examples of how the solution would work.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.